jbloewencolon/Psychedelic-Trip-Report-Text-Generator/README.md

 # Insights:

+A company aiming to create a realistic psychedelic trip report generator may consider adopting three strategic approaches: First, capitalizing on the significance of terms like "feeling" and underlying existential or sensory themes, targeted content creation can be employed, with collaboration from experts in the field of psychedelics to ensure the authenticity of trip reports.
+Second, recognizing the improvements seen with larger data samples, investment in extensive research and data collection across varied psychedelic experiences can be undertaken, along with partnerships with psychedelic research organizations for comprehensive insights.
+Finally, more visualization and interpretation tools can be leveraged for both internal assessment and client-facing customization.
+Offering transparency and alignment with genuine psychedelic experiences, this could also be a unique selling point for engaging a wider audience.
+Together, these strategies, based on understanding key terms, expanding data insights, and leveraging visualization, can pave a pathway for a more nuanced and business-savvy approach to generating authentic psychedelic trip reports.

 # Data Understanding
 Our data was collected using a data transfer agreement with McGill University and Queen’s University.
 The data itself is from Erowid’s experience vaults and is subject to their copyright and may only be used with their permission.